cxanes/cxanes_keyboard_firmware/qmk_firmware/keyboards/bface60/readme.md

 correctly the LEDs will blink and you'll be able to flash your firmware.
 The bootloader key is `L_Ctrl` for this board (bottom left key of the keyboard).

+The source code of bootloadHID could be downloaded from https://github.com/whiteneon/bootloadHID .

 See [build environment setup](https://docs.qmk.fm/build_environment_setup.html) then the [make instructions](https://docs.qmk.fm/make_instructions.html) for more information.